RedHatQE/bz-checker/README.md

         lein test

-# If you want to see how google guice injection is started
+# If you want to see how injection is initialized

 * for java see `main()` method in module `XMLRPCModule` or `RESTModule`
    - see `src/com/redhat/qe/auto/bugzilla/XMLRPCModule.java`